What does Genevieve mean?

 (male) Middle name pairings:

-Genevieve is a very popular first name for females (#333 out of 4276, Top 8%) but an uncommon surname or last name for all people (2000 U.S. Census).
+Genevieve is a very popular first name for females (#333 out of 4276, Top 8%) but a unique surname for all people.
+(2000 U.S. Census)

 Genevieve reached its highest rank of #82 in the U.S. during 1910-1919, and is at #182 currently.
 (2015 Birth Statistics)